 A major shopping destination in northern-England, Leeds is known as the ‘Knightsbridge of the North’.
 It is one of the fastest growing cities in the UK and oozes urban chic with waterfront apartments, Victorian shopping arcades and bus routes assigned colours such as mauve, peach and turquoise.
-You will soon discover that Leeds is more than just a shopping mecca though, and there are numerous accessible museums and attractions to keep the curious traveller interested.
+You will soon discover that Leeds is more than just a shopping mecca though, and there are numerous accessible museums and attractions to explore!

 The New Ellington Hotel, Gin Garden and Restaurant can be found in a nest of Georgian buildings in Leeds city centre.
 The hotel features accessible rooms with walk in showers, and there is ramped access to the main entrance.

-If you want to feel even more at home in Leeds, 5 star rated Roomzzz offers various luxury apartments close to the train station.
-One reviewer said there was ‘plenty of room in the wet room, including for a hoist’.
+If you'd rather not stay in a hotel, 5 star rated Roomzzz offers various luxury apartments close to the train station.
+One reviewer said there was "plenty of room in the wet room, including for a hoist."

 Explore the city

 There are lots of places to go in Leeds that have great disabled access!
 Tropical World was rated 4.5 stars by one reviewer who told us that ‘all the viewing windows were low down enough for wheelchair users’.
 Tropical World features enclosures such as the Amazon Tank, Butterfly House, Desert House and more.